pykong/YubiGuard/README.md

 ```

 ## Usage:
-- YubiLock locks output from all inserted YubiKeys by default.
+- YubiGuard locks output from all inserted YubiKeys by default.
 - The locked state is indicated in the panel by the default icon.
 - Simply Triggering via key combination (e.g.: super + y) will unlock YubiKey. (_Here is a short explanation on how to create key bindings under Linux Mint: https://www.lifewire.com/how-to-change-the-linux-mint-cinnamon-keyboard-shortcuts-4064754_) |
 Alternatively click the **PanelIcon**, then click **Unlock**.